 We recognise that educating our children in how to keep themselves and others safe both online and in face-to-face situation plays a crucial role in safeguarding them.
-We have a clear set of values and standards the provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through -
+We have a clear set of values and standards that provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through -

 - Safeguarding Statement

 - Behaviour/Anti-Bullying Policy (Insert link)

 - Preventing Radicalisation

 - Our approach to Online Safety

-- Our Personal Social Health and Education and Computing curriculum and policies including our RHE /RSHE Policy https://tinyurl.com/2n2zdkds.
-Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2023; Part 2, page 34, paragraph 131.
+- Our Personal Social Health and Education and Computing curriculum and policies including our RHE /RSHE Policy.
+Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2024; Part 2: Opportunities to teach safeguarding.

-The DSL, RHE/RSHE lead and other key members of the Senior Leadership Team (such as computing, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in school.
+The DSL, RHE/RSHE Jess Knowles and other key members of the Senior Leadership Team (such as computing, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in school.